apache/hudi/hudi-metaserver/README.md

   limitations under the License.
 -->

-# How to Compile
+# How to compile
+If you update the `hudi-metaserver.thrift`, you have to recompile it to bring the new thrift file into effect.

 Firstly, make sure `/usr/local/bin/thrift` exists.
-Then compile the module with maven.
+Then compile the module with maven options `-Pthrift`.
 Finally, the source code of thrift file generates and it is under the `src/main/thrift/gen-java`.
 ```shell
 ├── gen-java